St. Mary's General Hospital Foundation

 Nikki Bates with her son at SMGH.

-More memories to make
+More memories to cherish

 Nikki recently celebrated the second anniversary of her SCAD heart attack on Oct.
 6 – a date that aptly coincided with Thanksgiving weekend this year.